We're here to help

 Are you an International student?
 Connect with a Camosun International counsellor.

 Do you self-identify as an Indigenous Student?
-Connect with our Indigenous Counsellor.
+Connect with one of our Indigenous Counsellors.

 Group counselling has been proven to be an effective intervention for many personal issues.
 Learning from other students and sharing experiences while a professional counsellor supports the process can be a powerful therapeutic tool.